crwilcox/chriswilcoxracing.github.io/_posts/2023-07-15-WMRRA Round 4 .md

 I only make it down to Portland once a season typically.
 This season had more rounds down south, but the schedule didn't work well with my other events this year, so again I made it down for the July round.
-You'd think I learned my lesson last year with the heat, but I came back anywhere.
+You'd think I learned my lesson last year with the heat, but I came back anyway.
 It was cooler than last year, but it was still a scorcher.

-Originally I was planning to come down for the Friday practice day, but it wasn't in the cards, I arrived in Portland around 9PM Friday and got setup to go in the AM.
+Originally I was planning to come down for the Friday practice day, but it wasn't in the cards, I arrived in Portland around 9 PM Friday and got setup to go in the AM.

 ![Friday Pits](/img/race-report-photos/2023/wmrra-r4/friday-pits.jpg)